-Apart from tracking the metrics, the SDK also detects real-time network issues using these metrics.
-These issues are provided as events which your application can handle and help end users take actions to resolve issues on their side.
+The SDK also detects real-time network issues using these metrics.
+These issues are provided as events that your application can handle.

 Gather user feedback on the call

-You can now collect feedback on call from end users using this SDK.
-The feedback is taken in a 5 point scale with pre-defined reasons spanning across audio quality, caller ID and digits entered.
-Since this feedback is associated with a callUUID, it is easy to aggregate and act on issues faced by end users.
+You can now collect feedback on calls from end users by using the SDK.
+Feedback is taken in a five-point scale, with predefined reasons spanning across audio quality, caller ID, and digits entered.
+Since this feedback is associated with a callUUID, it’s easy to aggregate and act on issues that end users face.

-- Enable or disable AEC and AGC.
-This will help in supporting conditions when the CPU utilization is required to be low.
+- Enable or disable AEC and AGC in Chrome to adjust microphone levels and amplify the audio to make a call clearer.
+This helps when CPU utilization is required to be low.

-- Enable or disable DSCP.
-This will help in managing QoS if DSCP is supported.
+- Enable or disable Differentiated Service Code Point (DSCP), which helps in managing QoS if DSCP is supported.

-- Configure input, output and ring devices using our Audio Device APIs.
+- Configure input, output, and ring devices using our Audio Device API.

-- The SDK allows developers to override the default GeoIP location and explicitly set the current region of the user.
-This would help Plivo route calls through the nearest servers thereby reducing audio latency.
+- Override the default GeoIP location and explicitly set the user’s current region, which can help Plivo route calls through the nearest servers, thereby reducing audio latency.

-- The SDK detects audio issues such as one way audio or no microphone access and exposes them as events that can be handled by the application.
+- Detect audio issues such as one-way audio or no microphone access and expose them as events that can be handled by the application.

-- The SDK also offers additional methods for retrieving call details to debug and troubleshoot issues.
+- Retrieve additional call details to debug and troubleshoot issues.